shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 1. post filter > Filters the result after the aggregations calculated
 2. normal filter > Filters the result before the aggregations calculated

-This can be checked over the criteria object, by using the `hasBaseCondition` function.
+This can be checked using the criteria object, by using the `hasBaseCondition` function.
 If the `criteriaPart` is an `BaseCondition` the filter has to be added as normal filter, otherwise as post filter.
 ```php
 if ($criteria->hasBaseCondition($criteriaPart->getName())) {
     $search->addFilter($filter);